anikkcah/pdf-reader-for-nintendo-switch/README.md

+# NINTENDO SWITCH PDF READER

-Steps to use :
+## Steps to use :

-Note : change the 'application-example.properties' file to 'application.properties' and place your own configurations in it.
+## Note : change the 'application-example.properties' file to 'application.properties' and place your own configurations in it.

 1. Run this Java SpringBoot Application in your computer (server).
 3. type "ipconfig" and get your local IP address.